-4.2.5 Selecting single-line diagram
+4.2.6 Selecting single-line diagram

-The single-line diagramis active only when the large screen is used.
+The single-line diagram is active only when the protection relay is equipped with the large display variant.

 • Select Control/SLD in the left navigation bar or click Single Line Diagram in the menu bar to view the single-line diagram.